 Concerned about the increased number of Litigants in Person (LIPs)?
 Wondering how you can help?
 LIPs find themselves often unaware of their rights or how to proceed through the legal system.
-Together with the Personal Support Unit (PSU), students are able to aid LIPs through support in the areas of form filing, hearing preparation, and court room attendance.
+Together with Support through Court, students are able to aid LIPs through support in the areas of form filing, hearing preparation, and court room attendance.
 There are volunteer openings for term time as well as holiday vacation schemes.
 If you have taken or are taking the family law module, this is particularly suited for you.

 Open to all years.

 Commitment time expected: 4 hours every two weeks for term time position or 2 continuous weeks for vacation scheme.

 Got mad research or organizational skills?
 Then, this is this is the project for you.
 Magdalen Chambers is the largest Chambers southwest of Bristol and they are looking for a few good students to provide support to their barristers.

 There are three different opportunities with Magdalen with various times of commitment:

 - Research assistance (civil) (e.g. personal injury, employment, tort, contract, land and property).
 A group of students will be on call to provide research support to the barristers on case law for appeals, long running hearings etc. This may include researching and providing information for the Chambers website and social media.

 - Research assistance (family) (e.g. divorce, care).
 A group of students will be on call to provide research support to the barristers on case law for appeals, long running hearings etc. This may include researching and providing information for the Chambers website and social media.